-Kirtipur lies more elevated than Kathmandu city is an ideal place to escape the city to.
-This glorious historic hill town lies within the Kathmandu valley yet hasremained isolated and rather undiscovered by tourists.
+Kirtipur lies more elevated than Kathmandu city is an ideal place to escape the city too.
+This glorious historic hill town lies within the Kathmandu valley yet has remained isolated and rather undiscovered by tourists.
 History tells us that the ancient city of Kirtipur was founded, by Shiva Deva, somewhere between 1099 AD and 1126 AD.
 During the reign of the Malla Kingdom in the 15th century the city was made suitable for human settlement, which left its marks in the form of their sophisticated architecture that can still be visited today.
-The little village is a breathtaking open air museum of religion, culture, and impressive Newari crafts and architecture.
+The little village is a breathtaking open-air museum of religion, culture, and impressive Newari crafts and architecture.
 With the majority of the population consisting of Newari, Kirtipur town is a place where Buddhist and Hindu ethnic groups live together harmoniously.

 Things to see

 Baghbhairav Temple is dedicated to the God Bhairav, who is pictured in the form of a tiger.
 This god is regarded as the guardian of Kirtipur and the locals call it Ajudeu, a grandfather god.
 This temple was constructed between 1099 AD and 1126 AD by Shiva Deva.
 The temple stands at a height of 1405m/4600ft from where a gorgeous view of Kathmandu valley can be seen.
 The three-story temple is rectangular shaped and covers a surface area of 1,500sq.m.
 There are weapons like swords and shields showcased at the entrance of the temple.
 These weapons are said to be presented by Newar troops after their defeat by Late King Prithvi Narayan Shah.
 The temples were renovated in the years 1515AD, 1803 AD, 1850AD and 1961AD.